genid/MalePedigreeToolbox/README.rst

 This will create all the files in a folder called output_directory located in the folder from which this command was executed as well as a run.log file containing similar information to what was put on the command line.

+Some additional notes when running analysis with the example files: